Propagation of radical ideas in societies with memory: competition between radical strength and social cohesion: Modeling of systems with power-law memory: the Caputo derivative

+where $n$ is the first integer greater than $a$, and $D^{n}$ is the usual differentiation operator of order $n$.

+The first advantage that the use of this derivative presents with respect to other definitions is that initial value problems with Caputo derivative are initialized by integer-order derivatives \cite{garrappa2018numerical}:

+unlike what occurs when employing other definitions (such as the Riemann-Liouville derivative, which requires the knowledge of fractional derivatives as initial values).

+Another important advantage of the Caputo derivative is related to its action on constant functions.
+Since the derivatives of any order of a constant function $f$ are zero for all times, Eq. \eqref{Caputo} implies that

+just like in the standard case.
+As a consequence, if we consider a system of ordinary differential equations (such as Eq. \eqref{sistema}), and substitute all derivatives by fractional derivatives, the equilibrium points of the fractional system will be the same as those of the original system.
+It is important to emphasize that this does not occur with other definitions of fractional derivative \cite{garrappa2018numerical}. garr In order to understand how the Caputo derivative can play an important role in the modeling of systems with memory, let us consider a first order differential equation of the type:

 where $D^{1}$ is the common derivative.
-To include memory in the system, we will assume that the $D^{1}x(t)$ rate of change is no longer equal to the value of $f$ at that point, but rather depends on the previous values of $f$ through its convolution with a $\varphi$ function, called the \textit{memory kernel}:
+Since the rate of change of the unknown function $x(t)$ depends only on the value of $f$ at the present time, the system described by Eq. \eqref{eq_general} has no memory.
+To include memory in the system, we will assume that the rate of change $D^{1}x(t)$ is no longer equal to the value of $f$ at that point, but rather depends on the previous values of $f$ through its convolution with a function $\varphi$, called the \textit{memory kernel}:

 Different choices of $\varphi$ are associated with different types of memory.
 For example, if we take as kernel the \textit{Dirac delta} distribution, we obtain Eq.~(\ref{eq_general}), which corresponds to the Markovian case.
 On the opposite hand, choosing the derivative of the previous distribution as kernel, known as the \textit{Heaviside step function}, implies that the system has infinite memory, since it assigns equal weight to all the previous points.